Drake-Designer/Dungeon-Escape/readme.md

 You are the hero, stuck in a dark dungeon...
 Your mission?

-**Find one of the hidden keys, avoid the monsters or they will eat you, and unlock the door to escape!**
+> Find one of the hidden keys, avoid the monsters or they will eat you, and unlock the door to escape!

+**Game Features**:

 - Move freely in real-time.
 - Monsters move around the dungeon, and they’ll chase you if you’re not careful!
 - Three chests to reach: two have the key, one is empty!
 - If a monster catches you, you lose!
-- Playable on desktop (with keyboard) and mobile (just tap).
+- Playable on desktop and mobile.

 ---

-## Scope
+### Scope

 The game is designed to practice JavaScript and Phaser 3 for classic grid-based gameplay: